Tinkerforge/doc/source/Source_Code.rst

 of the `Tinkerforge projects <https://github.com/Tinkerforge>`__ are hosted on Github.

-If you don't now git, you can find information `here <http://git-scm.com/>`__.
+If you don't know git, you can find information `here <http://git-scm.com/>`__.
-You can clone projects with:
+Our projects can be cloned with:

 	$ git clone git://github.com/Tinkerforge/PROJECT.git